R-D-BioTech-Alaska/WIC-Reset/README.md

 # **WIC - Waste Ink Counter Reset**

-**A free, research‑driven waste‑ink counter tool over SNMP** *No credits.
+**A free, research‑driven waste‑ink counter tool over SNMP**
+*No credits.
 No paywall.
-Your printer, your maintenance.*
+Your printer*
+**Cause No-one should have to continue to pay for something they bought once.**

 </div>
 <p align="center">
   <a href="#license"><img alt="License: MIT" src="https://img.shields.io/badge/License-MIT-lightgrey" /></a>
 </p>